patricklafrance/mf-enhanced-poc/README.md

 - When using the `init` function from `@module-federation/enhanced/runtime` instead of the webpack `ModuleFederationPlugin` plugin, for the shared dependencies to be recycled, they must be configured as followed: https://module-federation.io/guide/basic/runtime.html#loadshare.

-- When using webpack `ModuleFederationPlugin` plugin, plugin hooks like `errorLoadRemote` will not be called for remotes that are called with `loadRemote`, it will only be called for remotes called with an `import` statement.

-- When using webpack `ModuleFederationPlugin` plugin, `ModuleFederationPlugin` will throw even if `errorLoadRemote` is present and handling the error if the remote is configuration points to a manifest file.
-If the remote configuration points to `remoteEntry.js` instead, it works fine.
+- When using webpack `ModuleFederationPlugin` plugin, `ModuleFederationPlugin` will throw even if `errorLoadRemote` is present and handling the error if the remote entry is `mf-manifest.json`.
+If the remote entry is `remoteEntry.js` instead, it works fine.

 In short, the following works: